 Grains, greens, and beans are the healthiest options for me.
 Using this combination as my meal plan, I have been working on a formula that would serve a single person so that there isn’t so much waste.
-When I buy fresh vegetables, they often get thrown away, or I have to make vegetable stock or soup from them after they start to wither.
-I can never eat them fast enough even when I buy the smallest bundle.
+When I buy fresh vegetables, they often get thrown away or make vegetable stock or soup from them after they start to wither.
+I can never eat them fast enough, even when I buy the smallest bundle.

 This past Saturday, I served the lunchtime formula to my guinea pig (Mr. Mickey) for the first time.
 He raved about it for the rest of the day and asked to join me for lunch on Tuesday.
 Since he has declared it a success, I am ready to share my latest cooking project with you.

-Using frozen organic vegetables along with any fresh ones I might have on hand allows me to have a variety of options while cutting way back on the waste.
-I also cut up a fire roasted red pepper to add to the frozen vegetables.
+Using frozen organic vegetables, along with any fresh ones I might have on hand, allows me to have various options while cutting way back on the waste.
+I also cut up a fire-roasted red pepper to add to the frozen vegetables.
 Add a tablespoon of vegetable stock, stir and put the lid back on to let them steam on low heat for a few minutes until they are warm.
 The goal here is to have warm vegetables with very little liquid.
-When the vegetables are warm, and most of the liquid is gone from the rice, I add the sauteed onions, mushrooms, garlic and finally the rice to the warm vegetables.
+When the vegetables are warm, and most of the liquid is gone from the rice, I add the sauteed onions, mushrooms, garlic, and rice to the warm vegetables.
 Stir to blend the items and then serve in a pretty bowl.

 I used my go-to formula for getting dressed for dinner.
 The pants are by Lior Paris, via ShopMyFairLady.com.
 The blue blouse is a Portofino shirt from Express.
 The satin lapel jacket is from Ralph Lauren a couple of years ago.
 The shoes are also a few years old from SaksOff5th.
-The bag is from my shopping site here.
+The bag is old.